Is Driving Without Insurance Illegal in Your State?

 Driving without insurance in Texas can result in penalties for years to come.
 First-time offenders pay a fine of up to $350, plus court costs and additional fees.
 Then, you’re stuck paying a surcharge to the DMV of $250 per year for the next three years.

-A second offense carries a fine of up to $1,000, plus the same surcharge.
+A second offense carries a fine of up to $1,000 plus the same surcharge.
 However, if you show proof of insurance and prepay your six-month premium, you may be able to get the surcharge dropped to $125 per year.

 Utah

-In Utah, driving without insurance is a Class B misdemeanor, which carries a fine of at least $400 for a first offense and $1,000 for additional violations within three years.
+In Utah, driving without insurance is a Class B misdemeanor, with a fine of at least $400 for a first offense and $1,000 for additional violations within three years.
 Your license and registration will be suspended, and you won’t get them back until you show proof of insurance and pay reinstatement fees.

 Vermont